marianar97/translation-api/README.md

 ## Configuration

-Key configuration values can be found in their respective service files:
+Key configuration values can be found in the .env file for easy configuration:

 - `WebhookService`:
   - `MAX_RETRIES = 3`